 The Business Residential Learning Community

-- Fall semester: Intro to Business (MG 110) (link to course catalog)
+- Fall semester class: Intro to Business (MG 110)

-- Spring semester: Personal Finance (FI 201) (link to course catalog)
+- Spring semester class: Personal Finance (FI 201)

-- Special luncheons and programs with business leaders in the Kansas City area
+- Special luncheons and programs with business leaders from the Kansas City area

 - Special advising sessions

-- Assigned Academic Program Manager from the School of Business
+- Consultation with the School of Business academic program manager

 “The School of Business at Park University is dedicated to helping our students succeed.
-This starts with our students working with our faculty, developing life-long relationships with their fellow students, and working on an education that will result in a career where they can succeed anywhere in the world.
-The new Business Residential Learning Community is the first step to a student’s lifelong success.”
+This starts with our students working with our faculty, developing life-long relationships with their fellow students, and pursuing an education that will result in a career where they can succeed anywhere in the world.
+The Business Residential Learning Community is the first step to a student’s lifelong success.”

-“Students in this program will learn how to bridge the gap between the business world and the academic world from the first day in class.
-They will receive first hand experiences in building networks they will take with them well beyond graduation.”
+“Students in this program will learn how to bridge the gap between the business and academic worlds from their first day in class.
+They will receive firsthand experiences in building networks that they can use well beyond graduation.”

 Bill Venable is the Academic Program Manager for the Business RLC.
-Bill has been a member of the faculty of the School of Business since 2006, where he teaches undergraduate courses in marketing and management, as well as the capstone course in the MBA Program – Business Policy and Strategy.
-Popular among students, faculty, and the community, he has served as a department chair, assistant dean, and president of the faculty senate.
+Venable has been a member of the School of Business faculty since 2006.
+He teaches undergraduate courses in marketing and management as well as the capstone course in the MBA Program, Business Policy and Strategy.
+He has served as a department chair, assistant dean and president of the faculty senate.
 He is a co-founder of the Park Summer Business Academy, which introduces Park University to high school students in the Kansas City urban core and surrounding school districts.

-Bill has degrees from the University of Kansas, Rockhurst University, and the University of Missouri-Kansas City where he was awarded the Arthur Mag Ph.D.
+Venable has degrees from the University of Kansas, Rockhurst University and the University of Missouri-Kansas City where he was awarded the Arthur Mag Ph.D.
 Fellowship in the Bloch School of Business and Public Administration.
-He is completing his doctoral work at the University Of Kansas School Of Medicine where his research in on the cost of health care and our aging population.
+He is completing a doctoral degree at the University of Kansas School of Medicine where his research is focusing on the cost of health care and the aging population.